docker/getting-started/docs/tutorial/index.md

 !!! info "Deep Dive"
-    One thing you may come across if you already have development environments set-up is that yoiu may be using ports already.
+    One thing you may come across if you already have development environments set-up is that you may be using ports already.
+Port 80 is frequently blocked by IIs in Windows.
 By using port 9080 there's a good chance nothing will conflict.

     If you have port 9080 used by something you can change that port number by changing the -p.
 E.g. to use port 9999
     ```
     docker run -d -p 9999:80 docker/getting-started